What's New:iOS App Released + New Feb Model Update

 Global office rotation opportunities

-Lincoln Compensation Overview
+Lincoln International Compensation Overview

 Lincoln International's compensation reflects its position as a global middle market M&A advisory firm with expertise in valuations, capital markets, and strategic transactions.
 The firm balances competitive middle market pay with a culture emphasizing technical rigor, global deal experience, and long-term career development.
 Analysts benefit from working on complex cross-border transactions and gaining exposure to Lincoln's specialized valuation advisory practice.
 The firm's employee-owned structure creates alignment between junior bankers and firm performance, with compensation tied to deal flow and profitability.
 Lincoln's focus on middle market transactions provides analysts with significant client exposure and deal responsibility.
 The firm attracts candidates who value technical skill development, international experience, and sustainable career progression over maximum compensation.